-Meal Plan: Meals are optional and can be added to

-the student's ID card in \$100 increments.
-Unspent dollars are carried over from fall to spring semesters.
-Any remaining balance at the end of spring is forfeited.
-See the Student Affairs or Bursar's Office for further detail.
+Price does not include meals - optional meal plan is available and can be purchased in the Bursar's Office - funds are added to the student's ID card in \$100 increments.
+Unspent dollars can be carried over from fall to spring semesters but any remaining balance at the end of the spring semester will be forfeited.